GlPortal/glPortal/README.md

 ## History
 GlPortal is based on a project by Simon Larsen in 2012.
 ## Team
-Henry Hirsch, Julian Thijssen, Dorian Wouters, Juraj Oravec, Geert Custers, Jason Pulkkinen [More Info](CONTRIBUTORS.md)
+Henry Hirsch, Julian Thijssen, Dorian Wouters, Geert Custers, Jason Pulkkinen [More Info](CONTRIBUTORS.md)
 ## Compile the source
 For instructions on how to compile the game please read [this](COMPILE.md).